m0sys/polyglot/README.md

 > There's a quote by me - guess one shouldn't quote one's self - but its a good quote. - Bjarne Stroustrup (CppCon 2015)

+> The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
+Therefore all progress depends on the unreasonable man. - George Bernard Shaw

 ## Author

 👤 **Moe**